wso2/docs-is/en/docs/guides/password-mgt/recover-password.md

     ![forgotten-password-option](../../../assets/img/guides/forgotten-password-option.png)

-3. Enter the user name as `Alex` and if multiple recovery options are displayed, select the **Recover with Mail** option.
+3. Enter the user name of the newly created user.
+If multiple recovery options are displayed, select the **Recover with Mail** option.

     ![recover-password-email-option.png](../../../assets/img/guides/recover-password-email-option.png)

 4. Click **Submit**.

-5. Log in to the email account you provided in Alex's user profile.
+5. Log in to the email account you provided in the user profile of the user you created above.
 You will see a new email with a password reset request.

 6. Follow the link provided in the email to reset the password.
-You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as Alex using the new password.
+You can now log in to the My Account (`https://<HOST>:<PORT>/myaccount`) application successfully as the user you created above using the new password.

 ---